Testing General Relativity with NuSTAR data of Galactic Black Holes : II

 The source region of 30’’ is taken with the source as the center.
-For the background spectra, ~\citet{Mori:2019iwz} checked for contamination from other nearby sources and found it to be around 3$\%$.
-So, we neglect the contamination of these sources in extracting the background region.
+For the background spectra, ~\citet{Mori:2019iwz} checked for contamination from other nearby sources and found it to be around 3$\%$, and therefore we neglect the contamination of these sources in extracting the background region.
 We choose the background region to be of the size of 30" and as far as possible from the source on the same detector.
-Finally, a binning scheme of 30 counts per bin is employed to make chi statistics applicable.
+Finally, a binning scheme of 30 counts per bin is employed to make chi statistics applicable following ~\citet{Mori:2019iwz}.
 The resultant spectra of the source have an average count rate of 13.6 cts$^{-1}$ (FPMA).

-We start the analysis by fitting the spectra with the absorbed power law to highlight the features present in the observation.
-From Fig.~\ref{fig:abspow}, it is clear that the observations consist of an iron line, Compton hump, and a significant absorption at lower energies.
+We started the analysis by fitting the spectra with the absorbed power law to highlight the features present in the observation.
+From Fig.~\ref{fig:abspow}, it is clear that the observations consist of an iron line, a Compton hump, and significant absorption at lower energies.
 We used the following model combination, similar to that of T15, to explain the black hole system :